 Glacier kettles, which are huge rocky depressions surrounded on three sides by steep slopes, are also incredibly impressive.
 In the Karkonosze, the most spectacular are the twin Snowy Cauldrons, as well as the Great Pond and Little Pond Cauldrons with the beautifully located Samotnia hostel.
 If we add to this numerous streams, waterfalls headed by the Kamieńczyk Waterfall and Szklarki Waterfall, as well as rich fauna, including wolves, lynx or mouflons, we get a wonderful, rich land ideal for a holiday or winter holidays.

-However, Karkonosze is not only nature and landscapes, but also a region full of architectural monuments and picturesque towns.
-It is worth visiting beautiful Jelenia Góra with its spa town of Cieplice; Szklarska Poręba, chosen by Polish Radio Program III as the Winter Capital of Poland, or Karpacz, known for its Wang Temple and visited in large numbers at any time of the year.
-Chojnik Castle on Mount Chojnik near Jelenia Gora is also spectacular.
+However, the Giant Mountains (Karkonosze) are not just about nature and landscapes; they are also a region full of architectural landmarks and picturesque towns.
+It’s worth visiting the beautiful town of Jelenia Góra with its spa town of Cieplice; Szklarska Poręba, chosen by Polish Radio Program III as the Winter Capital of Poland; and Karpacz, known for the Wang Temple and a popular destination year-round.
+Chojnik Castle (Zamek Chojnik ) on Mount Chojnik, near Jelenia Góra, also offers a spectacular view.

 The Jizera Mountains are attractive to tourists all year round.
 In winter it is a mecca for cross-country skiers with a network of perfectly groomed trails on both sides of the border, accessible via tourist border crossings, while in summer it is a region where many two-wheeled enthusiasts can be found.
 Large sections of these mountains feature flattened peaks and large tracts of nearly level terrain, providing excellent opportunities for planning varied bicycle routes.
 Tourist traffic is concentrated in two towns: Swieradow-Zdroj and Szklarska Poreba, part of which is Jakuszyce with the famous Jakuszycka Glade.

-It is also a region extremely rich in historical monuments.
-It's worth seeing the typical Lusatian housing, wonderful examples of which have been preserved in the vicinity of Zgorzelec and Bogatynia.
-Among others, in the market square in Sulików you will find two charming wooden houses with arcades, which are a fragment of the former development of the entire square.
-Worth a visit are the former residences of knights and nobility, castles and their ruins.
-For example, Gryf, Wleń, Siedlcin, Radomierzyce, Plakowice, Maciejowiec, or a beautiful example of Italian Renaissance - the palace in Nawojow Luzycki.
-The mighty Czocha Castle, which has been the backdrop for numerous films, from war comedies to the screen adaptation of "The Memoirs of Fanny Hill," rises proudly with its monumental tower over Lake Leśniańskie.
-There are also many towns worth visiting, enough to mention the sights of Lviv Slaski, Nowogrodźc, Lubań, Zgorzelec or Lubomierz, also known for the Kargul and Pawlak Museum and the Comedy Film Festival.
+This region is also exceptionally rich in historical monuments.
+It's worth seeing the typical Lusatian residential architecture – the Upper Lusatian half-timbered houses, of which magnificent examples have been preserved in the areas around Zgorzelec and Bogatynia.
+For example, in the market square in Sulików, we find two charming wooden houses with arcades, forming part of the former development of the entire square.
+The former residences of knights and nobility, castles and their ruins are also worth visiting.
+Examples include Gryf, Wleń, Siedlęcin, Radomierzyce, Płakowice, Maciejowiec, and a beautiful example of Italian Renaissance – the palace in Nawojów Łużycki.
+The mighty Czocha Castle, a backdrop for numerous films, from war comedies to the film adaptation of "The Memoirs of Fanny Hill," proudly stands with its monumental tower over Lake Leśniańskie.
+Many cities are also worth visiting, including the monuments of Lwówek Śląski, Nowogrodziec, Lubań, Zgorzelec and Lubomierz, also known for the Kargul and Pawlak Museum and the Comedy Film Festival.